 At Marayoor we turned off the main road towards Kanthalloor and the last 14 km was a lovely ascent into the little village.

 We retraced this route on our return and worthy of mention is the Saisangeet restaurant just before we reached Dharmapuri.
 A boutique store at the ground level, selling traditional utensils and artifacts and the restaurant on the first floor, the Saisangeet produced a reasonably interesting veg thali for a mere Rs 125.

 It also helped to have clean rest rooms on the premises.

 The website is work in progress and bookings can be made directly by contacting +91 9886030688

 For more pictures see My Facebook – The Minister’s Mansion-Part 1-An Overview

 Apr 9th-12th, 2018

-Pl Note – This assignment has been carried out by me, in collaboration with The Minister’s Mansion.
+Pl Note – This trip was in collaboration with The Minister’s Mansion.
 The information in my narrative is based on the inputs that I received from the client and also from my personal experience.